lnis-uofu/OpenFPGA-Softcores/docs/source/tools.rst

 .. option:: --cache-size <int>

-    Define the memory size of the soft-core (in Bytes).
+    Define the memory size (L1) of the core in bytes.

     **Default:** ``1024``